 Preschool Teachers in Special Education

 The youngest special needs students are learning beginning skills while coping with a physical or mental disability.
-Preschool teachers who work with these children may address a spectrum of needs by working in smaller groups or one-on-one.
+Preschool teachers who work with these children might address a spectrum of needs by working in smaller groups or one-on-one.
 They work in child-care centers and public and private preschools.
 Some educators spend the majority of their time in the classroom, while others work in the gym and/or on the playing field.

 Adapted Physical Education Teachers